 I have seen the Rochat name written a few different ways including “Roches” which isn’t all that far from “Desroches” (I believe “Desrochius” may be a Latinised version of the name), but again I am unsure if the Rochat line is the Huguenot line Alice is referring to, or if there is another Huguenot ancestor in the paternal Smith line.

-I have found a Death Duty Register record that reveals Joseph Smith died in 1823, but I do not know his age, so do not know when he was baptised.
+I have found a Death Duty Register record for Joseph Smith dated 1826, but this does not prove that he died in this year.
+I also do not know his age at death, so I cannot work out when he was born.
 I believe I will have to view the Ainstable parish records themselves to find out when Joseph was born.

 Another clue I have recently discovered is one on the Cumbria Archives online catalogue that refers to a record that is described as a “Memorandum of agreement on exchange of land on behalf of Lord Carlisle with John Smith of Beckside, Ainstable”.
 This is possible Joseph’s father or grandfather.

 Remembrance Day is an event very close to my heart, and I am incredibly proud of my military ancestors, even those I did not meet.
 This is an updated version of an article I wrote a back in 2011 about the brave men in my family who fought in the world wars.